Mo60/School-MS/backend/app/config/readme.md

-make a local fiel on your machine here called db.config.js witht the connection  information
+make a local file on your machine here called db.config.js witht the connection  information

 module.exports = {